Harry-Yates/Harry-Yates/README.md

 San José 17° ☁️ · Stockholm 4° ☀️

 # 17°
-☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:50 AM.**
+☁️ **This morning, mostly clear with a few clouds, sunrise at 5:50 AM.**

 **↑** 24° **↓** 14° · Tomorrow: 🌧️ 27°
 Week: ▁▆▆█▄▁▄ (24° to 28°)